clerk/javascript/.changeset/odd-games-brake.md

 '@clerk/clerk-js': patch
 ---

-Introduce the ability to read multiple errors
+Introduce the ability to read multiple errors.
+Used for password complexity errors coming from BE.